 - wait a reasonable time to be let in before forcibly entering.

-For judges to issue a no-knock warrant, the police must show probable cause that the people on the property:
+For judges to issue a no-knock warrant, the police must show probable cause that there is a credible threat to someone’s life, including the officers.

 Judges consider various factors when determining to grant a no-knock warrant, such as: